jbmagination/Curtain/MYTUBE.md

 MyTube does *not* set a referrer policy under `iframe` elements.
 The default referrer policy is `no-referrer-when-downgrade`, meaning HTTPS -> HTTPS connections *do* send referrer headers.
 This is a privacy problem; by default, Curtain sets the referrer policy to `no-referrer`.

 ## Domain changes
-You can get better privacy by changing the domain of a YouTube embed from `youtube.com` to `youtube-nocookie.com`.
+You can get better privacy when loading YouTube videos by changing the domain of a YouTube embed from `youtube.com` to `youtube-nocookie.com`.
 When you make this change, YouTube will add significantly less cookies to your browser.
 Curtain makes this change for you by default, and allows for many others; MyTube does not have such option.

 # Other differences
 * MyTube is under the GNU General Public License version 2, while Curtain is under the Apache 2.0 license